dominodatalab/domino-research/flare/README.md

 - Model authors generate constraints and statistics locally using the model's training data.
 These are stored and packaged alongside the model inference code.
-  When constraint violation / statistical drift is detected, alerts are sent through slack/zapier or to any other webhook target.
+  When constraint violation / outliers are detected, alerts are sent through Slack/Zapier or to any other webhook target.

 - ML/DevOps Engineers host or execute the model using whatever tool/runtime they prefer.